ACUE Professional Development Opportunity

 - Assessing to Inform Instruction and Promote Learning

-ACUE held an online information session for our Seton Hall community on August 16, 2024 at 10 a.m.
 Click here to view a recording of the information session »

-Visit the ACUE website for information about information sessions.
+Visit the ACUE website for more information.

 Frequently Asked Questions